telerik/maui-docs/controls/datagrid/commands/overview.md

 # .NET MAUI DataGrid Commands

 The command design-pattern is very important and widely used in the XAML and MVVM world.
-The DataGrid strictly follows these best practices and provides an intuitive and an easy-to-use set of APIs that allow different aspects of the DataGrid behavior to be handled and/or completely overridden.
+[Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) strictly follows these best practices and provides an intuitive and an easy-to-use set of APIs that allow different aspects of the DataGrid behavior to be handled and/or completely overridden.

 The DataGrid exposes a `Commands` collection that allows you to register custom commands with each control instance through the `RadDataGrid.Commands` property: